inferiorhumanorgans/WayToGo/README.txt

 	<http://www.slf4j.org/>
 	MIT License

-Agency logos are needed.
+Agency logos are optional, but potentially desirable.
+If a logo is missing, the agency's short name will be substituted in its stead.
 Currently these are:

 actransit.png
 caltrain.png